 Like I explain in my TED talk, putting effort into NOT smoking creates more stress.
 Because it makes you think about smoking more intensely.

-How to Overcome Your Cravings without Using Willpower
+How to Quit Smoking and Overcome Your Cravings without Using Willpower

 Well, The key here is to stop thinking about smoking.